This post is also available in: हिन्दी (Hindi)

 History: the doctors starts with asking your symptoms, personal and family history, where focus is made on checking for the presence of risk factors.

-Clinical examination: Doctors checks the vitals including BP, heart rate and does basic general and cardiac examination including listening to the heart sounds.
+Clinical examination: Doctors checks the vitals including BP, heart rate and does basic general and cardiac examination including listening to the heart sounds in Coronary heart disease Diagnosis.

 After this doctor may ask for some basic tests are also done like blood tests and ECG.
 The doctors go for specialized tests, if there are any or obvious symptoms or risk factors, or if the basic tests show some positive results.